harshitag98/Departmental-Store-Management-System/README.md

 available in the departmental store.
 It also manages the record of the products and the purchase history.

-I have made use of basics of C++, OOPS using C++ and File Handling using C++ which handles all files.
+In this application basics of C++, OOPS using C++ and File Handling using C++ which handles all files have been used.

 There is a passwd.dat file which manages the login credentials.